nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 jsmith@local:~/ $ ssh jsmith@93.184.216.34
 ```

 Once in the remote computer check that you can become a superuser by typing `sudo su` and entering your password.
-Now keep your password safe and delete the contents of the root's `authorized_keys` file.
-The contents not the file.
+Now keep your password safe and delete the root's `authorized_keys` file.

 Congratulations, you have secured your server.
 You should not be able to ssh as root anymore.